artcuddy/project5-foodsnap-frontend/README.md

 <h2 id="homepage">Homepage</h2>

 -   The Home Page is the landing page of the website and that's visible first when the site loads.
 It is designed to allow the user to quickly find their way around the site.
-The homepage displays all foodSNAPS in chronological order and the sidebar displays the top followed foodSNAPPER's and below that the top liked foodSNAPS.
+The homepage displays all foodSNAPS in chronological order by lateset first and the sidebar displays the top followed foodSNAPPER's and below that the top liked foodSNAPS.

 <img src="documentation/screenshots/homepage.webp">